nolawnchairs/js-logger/README.md

 As opposed to v2, there is more boilerplate to configure, since we now provide multiple logging environments that can each write to multiple output streams.

 Set up your logging environments using the `init` method.
-The `providers.globalLoggers` object must contain one object where the key is any unique name you like (it's how the internal registry identifies it), and the value is a function that returns the configuration for this logger:
+The `providers.globalLoggers` object must contain at least one object that defines the function providing the configuration for this logger:

 ```javascript
 Log.init({